CVE-2020-36986 Overview

 Immediate Actions Required

-- Restrict write permissions on directories in the service path to administrators only
+- Restrict write permissions on parent directories along the service path so non-privileged users cannot place executables.

 Patch Information